Impact of LIGO-Virgo black hole binaries on gravitational wave background searches

-\textbf{Conclusions} -- We have analysed the impact of the population of compact objects currently probed by LIGO-Virgo on future searches for a stochastic GW background of primordial origin.
+\textbf{Conclusions} -- We have analysed the impact of the BH population currently probed by LIGO-Virgo on future searches for a primordial GW background.
 The GW foreground associated with the current observations has not been probed directly yet.
-However, the rate of events inferred by the LIGO-Virgo observations suggests that it will have a large amplitude, and will cut significantly into the integrated sensitivities of upcoming detectors limiting their reach.
-We improved the modeling of the foreground for each experiment using the fact that the binaries identified with a large SNR can be subtracted.
-The impact of this procedure can be different across the frequency range for any given experiment as the binaries at low frequencies are typically in the inspiral phase which can last much longer the the duration of the experiment.
-Thus, the time integrated SNR is much smaller than one would expect simply looking at the frequency spectra for such binaries.
-This leads to more difficult identification and smaller foreground subtraction at lower end of the frequency spectrum of many experiments.
+However, the rate of events inferred by the LIGO-Virgo observations suggests that it will have a large amplitude, and will cut significantly into the integrated sensitivities of upcoming experiments, limiting their reach.

-To asses the impact of the astrophysical foreground on future searches for a primordial stochastic GW background including our improved modeling we use Fisher matrix analysis.
-Describing the primordial background as a power-law with a given slope, we check what amplitudes could be probed in the presence of the foreground with each experiment.
+We have estimated the BBH foreground by subtracting from the total GW energy density emitted by BBHs the contribution from the binaries that can be resolved individually.
+Then, using Fisher analysis, we have assessed the impact of this foreground on future searches of a primordial GW background.
+Describing the primordial background as a power-law with a given slope, we have checked what amplitudes could be probed in the presence of the foreground with each experiment.